blocktransfer/reg-publications/examinations/response-8.md

 [^ad10-1]: _See_ 17 CFR § 240.17Ad-10(a). tHE FINDINGS CITE SUBPART (1)  which  has the specific diction between  differnt rifile records explored  _infra_ § {{SUBSEC for the subsidiary file}}.
 I trhink our open systems alleviate coordination  concerrns between  interlinked service companiesd through a unidfied ledger.
+^
+see if we can get a citation on this TODO

 [^ad10-2]: _Id._ at subpart (2).
 WHile our status was communivated  in Response 1 § XII, I find  the  idffernet processing  times intellectuazlly  interesting.
 Whikle outside the scope of this review, IU contest the batch  procesting systems  systems  and differntiation of fund agents (in  this an  d other cirucmstances) froim standard agents (including those handling SPACs) of subparagrph (ii) and clause (B).